 - Pre-heat your oven to 180°C (350°F / gas mark 4).
 Grease a 2lb loaf pan.
 Or use a loaf pan liner.

-- Beat together the sugar and butter for at least 5 minutes, until pale and fluffy.
+- Beat together the sugar and shortening for at least 5 minutes, until pale and fluffy.

 - Add the milk, bananas, and vanilla, and continue to beat for a couple of minutes, until mixed.

 - Stir together the flours, baking powder, cinnamon, and salt, then add to the bowl a little at a time.
 Mix until the flour is just incorporated.
 Don't over-mix.